 This could be viewed as an attempt by ACT to stay relevant in a college admissions climate that is placing less and less importance on the test.
 Or it may be a clever tactic to drive more consumer traffic to the ACT over the SAT.
 It remains to be seen if ACT and SAT can prove their worth to colleges and universities or if these tests will become a thing of the past.

 While ACT and SAT continue to duke it out for student test takers, neither company has figured out how to convince colleges of the value of the standardized test in the admissions process.
 As colleges and universities continue to evolve their admissions process with less emphasis on test scores, it leaves students and parents wondering exactly how a student will be evaluated.
 What criteria will be required?
 How can they prepare for other means of being evaluated?

 According to the Independent Educational Consultants Association (IECA), among the top criteria colleges use to evaluate students include the following: GPA, rigorous high school curriculum, well written essay and passionate involvement in a few meaningful activities outside of school.
 This is good news for students who can present a picture of their work ethic and involvement over the course of 4 years to prospective colleges.
 The key for students is to spend their time in high school crafting a sustained narrative of who they are and what they can offer a college community.
+Also, gap years are growing in popularity.
 In sum, a student’s personal brand or story is quickly becoming the benchmark for admissions.

 This has implications for other skills that students should develop to be competitive.
 For instance, in-person and virtual interviews may become more commonly used to evaluate applicants.